Hinduism is associated with a lot of symbols. Some are of the opinion that there is no other religion as symbolic as

 - The «murti» refers to drawings and icons in Hinduism.

-Some of the symbols used in Hinduism have similarities to Buddhism symbols.
+Some of the hinduism symbols have similarities to Buddhism symbols.
 Examples of such symbols are the coach and the lotus.
 These are very common in tattoos.

 In this write-up, we will open your eyes to some of the most popular signs and symbols related to Hinduism.

 Hindu Symbols and Meanings